 Traditionally, customers had specific physical stores that they were loyal to.
 Most of the time these stores carried the same brands thus promoting customer loyalty.
 These days, there is far more competition.
 The online world is not partial to any brand in particular.
 Additionally, the onslaught of social media platforms offers brands creative ways to engage with customers.
 Whichever brand captures a customer’s attention is likely to win a purchase.
 However, they can’t get complacent.
 Chances are the next time another brand shows up with an offer or creative idea, that’s where the customer will go.

 High expectations from brands

 Everything needs to be fast-paced and instant for today’s customers.
 Be it the page-load time of a website, a response to a query, or quicker delivery.
 Brands are having a tough tie negotiating timelines to keep customers happy and engaged.

-Wit in reason competition, brands have only a couple of seconds before customers decide to move on to a competitor.
+Within reason competition, brands have only a couple of seconds before customers decide to move on to a competitor.
 Some even go on to leave negative feedback for the brand which affects its reputation.

 Customers want to be understood and catered to independently by brands.
 After a few interactions, customers prefer it if the brand is able to curate a preference list of products for them.
 Every customer needs to feel important and valued.
-For this, brands are increasingly using digital marketing metrics to analyse customer purchase trends and cater to them personally.
+For this, brands are increasingly using digital marketing metrics to analyze customer purchase trends and cater to them personally.